-Enter the production data here.
+Enter the product data here.

 Put in the yarn count and choose between Ne, Nm, tex, Nc.
-Take-up speed is set by the machine.
+Take-up speed is set on the machine side.

 Attention: initiate a lot change:

 - After changing yarn count

 - After changing Lot

 - After each change of spinning parameter on the machine

 - After each change of take-up speed

 - After interruption for more than 24 hours